Miguel Vargas Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is fourth in the league with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 9.8 K/9, the third-best in MLB.

-- The Cubs have the fifth-ranked team ERA among all MLB pitching staffs (3.18).
+- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.31).

-- Cubs pitchers combine to surrender 15 home runs (0.8 per game), the sixth-fewest in the league.
+- Cubs pitchers combine to allow 19 home runs (one per game), the seventh-fewest in baseball.

-- Smyly (1-1) gets the starting nod for the Cubs in his fourth start of the season.
-He's put together a 4.70 ERA in 15 1/3 innings pitched, with 13 strikeouts.
+- Stroman (2-1 with a .75 ERA and 25 strikeouts in 24 2/3 innings pitched) makes the start for the Cubs, his fifth of the season.

-- In his most recent outing on Sunday against the Los Angeles Dodgers, the lefty threw 5 2/3 innings, allowing one earned run while surrendering four hits.
+- The righty last appeared on Wednesday against the Oakland Athletics, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.